Jessamy: The time slip

-Readers are also helped over the time slip by the dazzling improvement it brings in Jessamy's life.
-In the present, she is a brave, well-meaning and intelligent enough girl, but isolated and deprived of love and companionship, not to mention adventure, and wishing she could go to boarding school.
-In her 1914 state, most of those deficiencies are met.
-She finds an aunt, the cook-housekeeper Mrs Rumbold, who loves her dearly, takes her in hand and gives her things to do.
-She gains a true companion in the younger boy Kitto and an untrue one in his ill-disposed sister Fanny.
-Most of all, she can bridge two societies: below stairs with the staff, and above stairs in the schoolroom with the children of the family, who are orphaned like herself, and being raised by an older sister and a rich grandfather, who owns a pharmaceutical factory (hence Posset Place for the house).
+The time slip corresponds to a change in Jessamy's circumstances.
+In the present day she has little companionship and wishes she could attend boarding school.
+In her 1914 situation she is taken in by the cook-housekeeper, Mrs Rumbold, who acts as an aunt to her and gives her work about the house.
+She forms a friendship with the younger boy Kitto and comes into conflict with his sister Fanny.
+She also moves between two parts of the household: below stairs with the staff, and above stairs in the schoolroom with the children of the family, who are orphaned like herself and are being raised by an older sister and a wealthy grandfather, the owner of a pharmaceutical factory (the source of the name Posset Place for the house).